Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Most of the properties here are fairly self-explanatory as they detail the format and overall quality of the stream.
 For example, from the information above you can tell that this is a muxed (i.e. audio and video combined) `mp4` stream, encoded using the `H.264` video codec and `AAC` audio codec, with a resolution of `640x360` pixels, `30` frames per second, and a bitrate of `503 kbps`.
 When played on YouTube, this stream would be available as the `360p` quality option.

 Each stream is also uniquely identified by something called an `itag`, which is a numeric code that refers to the encoding preset used internally by YouTube to transform the source media into a given representation.
-In the past, this value was the most reliable way to determine the exact encoding parameters of a given stream, but the new response has enough metadata to make it redundant.
+In the past, this value was the most reliable way to determine the exact encoding parameters of a particular stream, but the new response has enough metadata to make it redundant.

 Of course, the most interesting part of the entire object is the `url` property.
 This is the URL that you can use to fetch the actual binary stream data, either by sending a simple `GET` request or by opening it in a browser: